softprops/yoyo/README.md

 ### yo(ing)

-The core use of you is to send a "yo" to a user or to all yo users subscribed to your account
+The core use of yo is to send a "yo" to a user or to all yo users subscribed to your account

 Given a name like "foo", you can yo them with